eg4000/SKU110K_CVPR19/README.md

 We compare between key properties for related benchmarks. **#Img.**: Number of images. **#Obj./img.**: Average items per image. **#Cls.**: Number of object classes (more implies a harder detection problem due to greater appearance variations). **#Cls./img.**: Average classes per image. **Dense**: Are objects typically densely packed together, raising potential overlapping detection problems?. **Idnt**: Do images contain multiple identical objects or hard to separate object sub-regions?. **BB**: Bounding box labels available for measuring detection accuracy?.

 The dataset is provided for the exclusive use by the recipient and solely for academic and non-commercial purposes.

-Please email sku110kcvpr19@gmail.com with a **gmail account** if you are interested in the dataset.
+##  CVPR 2020 Challenge
+The detection challenge will be held in CVPR 2020 Retail-Vision workshop.
+Please visit our [workshop page](https://retailvisionworkshop.github.io/) for more information.
+The data and evaluation code code are available in the [challenge page](https://retailvisionworkshop.github.io/detection_challenge_2020/).

 ## Qualitative Results
 Qualitative detection results on SKU-110K.